anhlatyntseva/Dating-app/README.md

 - HTML (for running in the browser)
 - No external libraries or frameworks

+## How to Run:
+1. Clone the repository.
+2. Open `index.html` in your browser.
+3. Use Shift+Ctrl+J to open a console.
+4. Follow the prompts to enter your details and see your matches!

 ## What I Learned:
 - Working with JavaScript objects and arrays.
 - Validating user input.